When teams begin to analyze their logs, they almost immediately run into a problem and they’ll need some JSON logging tips to overcome them. Logs are…

 When you enable logging on a system, you can also specify the minimum logging level.
 For example, if you set the level to WARNING, any warning and error level logs will be output by the system, but information and debug logs will not.
 You may also come across TRACE, which is lower than DEBUG, and SEVERE, CRITICAL or FATAL, which are all higher than ERROR.

-By using tools like Filebeat, you can centralize your logs into a single, queryable place.
+By using log file monitoring tools like Filebeat, you can centralize your logs into a single, queryable place.
 These tools will listen to changes to your local log files and push them into a central location.
 This is commonly an Elasticsearch cluster, but there are many options out there.
 When your logs are in the same place, you can go to a single site to get the bigger picture.
 This limits the toil of jumping between servers.

 Elasticsearch is notoriously tricky to maintain.
 It has many different configuration options, and that’s before you look to optimize the cluster.
 Node outages can cause the loss of critical operational data, and the engineering effort, combined with the hosting costs, can quickly become expensive.
 At Coralogix, we aim to make this simple for you.
 We have experts with the Elasticsearch toolset who can ensure a smooth experience with no operational overhead.